-Quality Settings for Battlefield 5
+Quality Settings For Battlefield 5

 Graphics Quality: Custom.

 If you want to get the MAX FPS then set everything to Low.
-That is generally the best solution for the battlefield V game since its very graphics intensive.
+That is generally the best solution for the battlefield V game since it’s very graphics intensive.

 Texture Quality: Medium or High.

-This setting depends mostly on the VRAM available on your graphic card, so it barely affects your fps.
+This setting depends mostly on the VRAM available on your graphic card, so it barely affects your FPS.

-Medium or High is better for a great gameplay experience in the battlefield V.
+Medium or High is better for a great gameplay experience in the Battlefield V.

 Texture Filtering: Low or Medium.

-Effects FPS and game quality a lot.
+this affects your FPS and game quality a lot.
 So at least go for medium.

 Effects Quality: Low